We have been advised of the passing of the following members.

 Maurice Upper says, “Thanks!”, in an amusing way!

-One hundred and two birthday cards were sent to those 80+ since our November newsletter.
-What a great sign this is as it indicates that our members are enjoying retirement for a longer period of time.
-Many thanks to the hours put in by the Goodwill Birthday Committee members who have lightened some of the parameters of goodwill: Barbara Perry, Cathy Pirrie, Rose-Marie Valade, Pat Pateman, Joanne Mancuso and Eileen Mitchell.
-These team-mates work with me to ensure that birthday cards are sent to all members 80+ in District 3.
-Welcome to our new team mate Eileen Mitchell.
+One hundred and forty-eight birthday cards were sent to those 80+ since our December newsletter.
+In a time of pandemic, it is such a joyful sign to see our senior members enjoying their well-deserved retirement!
+The Goodwill Birthday Committee members continue to operate on our behalf: Barbara Perry, Cathy Pirrie, Rose-Marie Valade, Pat Pateman, Joanne Mancuso and Eileen Mitchell.
+These people are a crucial part of the goodwill team.
+Birthday cards are sent to all members 80+ in District 3.

 Johnson Inc. contributions reach $1 million mark